themame/thecali/thecatcali/3-i-got-name.md

 On our way back home, we met a neighbor who stopped to chat with the kind-hearted lady and introduced herself.
 She said she had been watching me walking with the kind-hearted lady on the green area and that I was such a cute little cat.
 She also had a cat, a gray one.
 I stopped to listen to them talking, and I saw the neighbor's cat inside the house, watching us from the windowsill.
 The neighbor asked the kind-hearted lady for my name, and I didn't have a name yet, so how would the kind-hearted lady respond?

-"She's called Bell," the kind-hearted lady said.
+"She's called lingling," the kind-hearted lady said.

 Oh, like the sound of a bell.
 I guess it's because Mr. Bell brought me here.

-"She likes to follow Bell around, so I call her Bell," the kind-hearted lady explained to the neighbor.
+"She likes to follow my bell around, so I call her lingling," the kind-hearted lady explained to the neighbor.

 From that day on, I had a name.
-My name was Bell, or in Chinese, "铃灵" (Ling Ling).
+My name is lingling, or in Chinese, "铃灵" (Ling Ling).

-I liked the sound of bells, so I was called Bell.
+I liked the sound of bells, I like my name.

 Starting today, I go outside every day.
 Sometimes, I play on the green area in front of the house, and sometimes in the backyard's green area.
 After work, if the weather is good, the kind-hearted lady takes me to the large green area, and we watch the sunset together.